 Scope and limitations with respect to the right to inspect accounting books and records of ICANN confirmed, stressing the difference between DIDP and inspection rights.

-Inspection rights for accounting books and records and minutes based on a one Decisional Participant threshold.
+Added inspection rights for accounting books and records and minutes based on a one Decisional Participant threshold.

-Introduce additional suggestion by the ICANN Board regarding investigation right (audits), based on 3 Decisional Participants in the Empowered Community threshold.
+Introduced additional suggestion by the ICANN Board regarding investigation right (audits), based on 3 Decisional Participants in the Empowered Community threshold.

 Confirmed direction for implementation to avoid abusive claims.

-Compromise on Recommendation #11 required the creation of the “GAC carve-out” to the Empowered Community.
+Compromise on Recommendation #11 required the creation of the “GAC carve-out.”

-Relevant Annexes Annex 01 – Details on Recommendation #1: Establishing an Empowered Community for enforcing Community Powers Annex 03 – Details on Recommendation #3: Redefining ICANN’s Bylaws as “Standard Bylaws” and “Fundamental Bylaws”

-Annex 04 – Details on Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Seven New Community Powers
+Relevant Annexes Annex 01 – Details on Recommendation #1: Establishing an Empowered Community for Enforcing Community Powers Annex 03 – Details on Recommendation #3: Standard Bylaws, Fundamental Bylaws and Articles of IncorporationAnnex 04 – Details on Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Seven New Community Powers

 Recommendation #2: Empowering the Community Through Consensus: Engagement, Escalation, and Enforcement